 Rainforest Canopy Tours

-A Costa Rica adventure would not be complete without exploring the rainforests from the unique treetop vantage point of a canopy tour.
+A Costa Rica adventure would not be complete without exploring the rainforests.
+One of the most exhilerating ways is from the unique treetop vantage point of a canopy tour.
 Sturdy steel cables connect platforms in the trees and participants soar through the trees with a monkey’s-eye view.
-Guides accompany small groups through the zip line course and anyone in moderate condition can safely ride (age restrictions may apply).
-Zip lining is part thrill-ride and part nature tour – an awesome experience!
-If you can’t quite summon the courage to soar on a zip line, there are several aerial trams (Caribbean coast, Jaco, Arenal) that also give a canopy view with a slower ride.
+Guides accompany small groups through the zip line course.
+Anyone in a moderately fit condition can safely ride (age restrictions may apply).
+Zip lining is part thrill ride and part nature tour – an awesome experience!
+If you can’t summon the courage to soar on a zip line, there are other ways to experience the canopy.
+Try one of the aerial trams (Caribbean coast, Jaco, Arenal) or a suspension bridge through the tree tops.

 Beaches

-With 735 miles of coast on both Caribbean Sea and the Pacific, Costa Rica has no shortage of beaches.
-Many of the beaches on the Caribbean side are black volcanic sand and favored by marine turtles for nesting.
-The Pacific coast beaches are more popular for recreation, particularly in the northwest province of Guanacaste and along the Nicoya Peninsula.
+With 735 miles of coast on both the Caribbean Sea and the Pacific, Costa Rica has no shortage of beaches.
+Many of the beaches on the Caribbean side are black volcanic sand and are favored by marine turtles for nesting.
+The Pacific coast beaches are more popular for recreation.
+Favorites include the northwest province of Guanacaste and the Nicoya Peninsula.
 Costa Rica is a mecca for surfers and the well-developed resort areas of Tamarindo and Jaco are favorites.
 On the Caribbean side, Salsa Brava is a fierce reef break for advanced surfers.
-Travel Maestro tip: Many of the beaches have serious rip tides, so it is best to inquire about swimming safety before diving in.
+Travel Maestro tip: Many beaches have serious rip tides, so inquire about swimming safety before diving in.

 On the Water

-The rivers and oceans of Costa Rica are chock-full of exotic and diverse wildlife and a boat tour is the perfect way to view them up close in their environment.
-Take the Corobici River Float to see exotic ospreys, mot mots, herons, egrets and visit the Las Pumas Rescue Center.
+The rivers and oceans of Costa Rica are chock-full of exotic and diverse wildlife.
+A boat tour is a perfect way to view them up close in their environment.
+Take the Corobici River Float to see exotic ospreys, mot mots, herons, and egrets, and visit the Las Pumas Rescue Center.
 A jungle boat cruise through the wetlands in Palo Verde National Park will reveal crocodiles, monkeys, and iguanas.
-Isla del Coco, off the Pacific coast is considered the best diving destination in the world for big marine animal sightings—particularly enormous schools of hammerhead sharks, manta rays, humpback whales and dolphin.
+Isla del Coco, off the Pacific coast, is considered the best diving destination in the world for big marine animal sightings.
+Enormous schools of hammerhead sharks, manta rays, humpback whales, and dolphins are often spotted there.
 If you’d rather catch the big one, Costa Rica has some of the best sport fishing in the world.
-On the Pacific side, fish for sailfish, marlin, tuna and snapper, and the Caribbean side is famous for big tarpon and snook.
+On the Pacific side, fish for sailfish, marlin, tuna, and snapper.
+The Caribbean side is famous for big tarpon and snook.

-Two international airports provide access the virtual playground of activities and attractions: the capital San Jose in the center of the country, and Liberia in the northwest.
+Two international airports provide access to this virtual playground of activities and attractions.
+The capital of San Jose is in the center of the country, and Liberia is in the northwest.

 Bullfighting is a popular, often comedic event.
-Unlike in Mexico or Spain, there is no single matador and the bull isn’t killed.
+Unlike in Mexico or Spain, there can be many matadors and they do not kill the bull.
 Instead, any male who so chooses can jump in the ring to tease the bull.
 Sometimes there are as many as 150 young Ticos (Costa Ricans) in the ring performing a slapstick scramble to thoroughly annoy the bull.

 Mysterious relics of pre-Columbian culture are scattered throughout southern Costa Rica.
-Perfectly round stone spheres as big as six feet in diameter have defied archaeologists’ explanations but are under consideration as a UNESCO World Heritage Site.
+Perfectly round stone spheres as big as six feet in diameter defy archaeologists’ explanations but are under consideration as a UNESCO World Heritage Site.

 Loved it.
 I loved my canopy zip line trip – The thing I remember most except for the turtle hatching on a beautiful beach.